Definition: Defining the Meaning of 2014 Paralympics

 The 2014 Winter Paralympics, the eleventh Paralympic Winter Games, and also more generally known as the Sochi 2014 Paralympic Winter Games, were a major international multi-sport event for athletes with disabilities governed by the International Paralympic Committee (IPC), held in Sochi, Russia from 7-16 March 2014.

 The 2014 Winter Olympics, officially known as the XXII Olympic and Paralympic Winter Games, are an international winter multiple sports event.
-The Paralympics will be held from 7 to 16 March, 2014.
+The Paralympics were held from 7 to 16 March, 2014.

-The 2014 Winter Olympics will be held in both the city of Sochi and the mountains one hour's drive away.
-While the coastal projects are still mostly on paper, the infrastructure is almost complete.
+The 2014 Winter Olympics were held in both the city of Sochi and the mountains one hour's drive away.

 Set between the golden shores of the Black Sea and the soaring snow-capped Caucasus mountains, Sochi offers visitors a unique taste of coastal and mountain living, all with a distinct Russian flavor.
 Sochi is a treasure among winter sport enthusiasts, who return every year to explore its pristine alpine valleys and skiing trails.